addr2data/aws-certification-prep/exercises/ex-004_TestingBasicConnectivity.rst

     Type 'exit' twice to disconnect from both Instances.

 The private subnet has no inbound or outbound path to the Internet.
-In a later exercise we will create a **NAT Gateway** to allow for outbound connectivity to the Internet.
+In a later exercise we will create a **NAT Gateway** to allow for outbound connectivity for priavte Subnets to the Internet.

 Add a rule to the Security Group
 --------------------------------